 Hello ..
 Happy Friday :D

-If you don’t always stock sesame oil in your kitchen, I would recommend getting some because it is so tasty in many different recipes.
-Get the kind that is pure sesame oil (not the type that’s mixed with other kinds of oil), and store it in the ‘fridge for, like, forever.
-It may thicken up when it’s cold but quickly running the bottle under warm water will get it flowing again.
-And a little goes a very long way.
-It’s not great for frying, but a teaspoon added to a stir fry before serving does wonders.
-I also use it in soups and vegetarian chili.
+Aside: if you don’t always stock sesame oil in your kitchen, I would recommend getting some because it is so tasty in many different recipes.
+Get the kind that is pure sesame oil (not the type that’s mixed with other kinds of oil), and store it in the refrigerator where it will keep for a really long time.
+It may thicken up when it’s cold but quickly running the bottle under hot tap water will get it flowing again.
+And, a little goes a very long way.
+It’s not great for frying, but a teaspoon added to a stir fry before serving adds a lot of flavour.
+I also use it in soups, bbq sauce and vegetarian chili.

 To make Loulou’s Hummus (using a food processor)

-1 1/2 cup (more or less) well cooked chickpeas, or canned and drained ones
+1 1/2 cup (more or less) cooked dry chickpeas, or canned and drained ones

 1 large clove of garlic